bananathrowingmachine/FastPartitionExperiment/README.md

 Astronomically fast partition
 =
+This is very outdated, let's finish the algorithm first before yapping

 This is an astronomically fast partition algorithm.
 Partition is defined on page 405 of the pdf linked below.
 A lot of credit goes to Jeff Erickson, author of https://jeffe.cs.illinois.edu/teaching/algorithms/book/Algorithms-JeffE.pdf, a free online textbook for my university algorithms class.